[FULL GUIDE] How Long To Cook Potato In Oven

 The cooking time for potatoes in the oven can vary depending on the size and type of potato, as well as your desired level of doneness.
 On average, it takes about 45 to 60 minutes to fully cook a large potato in the oven.
 However, smaller potatoes will cook more quickly, usually taking around 30 to 45 minutes.

-Related: [FULL GUIDE] How Long To Cook Brisket Per Pound In Oven
+Related: How Long To Cook Short Ribs In Oven At 350?

 Keep in mind that these are just general guidelines, and you may need to adjust the cooking time based on your oven and personal preferences.
 It’s always a good idea to check the potatoes periodically during cooking to ensure they are done to your liking.